| De

 certain of one thing: I could finally begin to

 live and I would never, never speak!"
+But you did speak in the

+end.
 XI: "Yes, on the

 advice the my friend Tania.
 I could strangle her